-“We continuously focus on patient satisfaction in terms of optimizing care, education and engagement,” says Morteza Meftah, MD, Director, Adult Reconstruction Surgery and Clinical Research, Department of Orthopaedics at Bronx-Lebanon.
+“We continuously focus on patient satisfaction in terms of optimizing care, education and engagement,” says Morteza Meftah, MD, Chief, Adult Reconstruction Surgery and Clinical Research, Department of Orthopaedics at Bronx-Lebanon.
 “With MIS techniques, multimodal pain management and rapid-recovery protocols, we have improved joint replacement outcomes.
 We also have a dedicated team that thrives on providing a high-quality patient experience.”
 That team includes fellowship-trained surgeons, who leverage the capabilities of state-of-the-art imaging and operative suites to further enhance outcomes.

 Dr. Meftah reviews the radiographic findings of advanced osteoarthritis with a patient, discussing the SwiftPath methods, expectations and outcomes of outpatient total hip replacement.

 Ashley Simela, DO, Attending Surgeon, Department of Orthopaedics at Bronx-Lebanon, and Clinical Instructor of Orthopaedics, returned to the Bronx two years ago following a fellowship at Cedars-Sinai Medical Center in Los Angeles.
 He sought the opportunity to recreate the prestigious spine surgery program at Cedars-Sinai, which has a strong focus on MIS.

 Ira Kirschenbaum, MD, Chairman, Orthopaedics, “was extremely supportive,” Dr. Simela says.
 “He helped me move forward with this most important service.”